-Section 1.
-When a layoff because of lack of work in the bargaining unit is imminent, the Utility will notify the Union and immediately arrange a meeting to determine the exact procedure to be followed, giving recognition to all seniority provisions.

-Section 2.
-Any agreement regarding the sale, lease, transfer, takeover, assignment or corporate reorganization that results in the loss of employment of people in positions covered under this agreement, will contain language that provides the displaced workforce the first opportunity to fill any existing, new or additional positions that may be needed or created as a result of said sale, lease, transfer, takeover, assignment or corporate reorganization.
+- §1.
+When a layoff because of lack of work in the bargaining unit is imminent, the City will notify the Union and immediately arrange a meeting to determine the exact procedure to be followed, giving recognition to all seniority provisions. - §2.
+Any agreement regarding the sale, lease, transfer, takeover, assignment or corporate reorganization that results in the loss of employment of employees will contain language that provides the displaced workforce the first opportunity to fill any existing, new or additional positions that may be needed or created as a result of said sale, lease, transfer, takeover, assignment or corporate reorganization.